 After installation you should check that it is correctly invoked by typing:

 The first lines should read:

 GNU Make 3.81 Copyright (C) 2006 Free Software Foundation, Inc. This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Note that the FreeType source code bundle also contains project files for various versions of Microsoft Visual C and Visual Studio for Windows 32 and Windows CE.
+The FreeType source code bundle contains project files for various versions of Microsoft Visual C++ and Visual Studio for x64, Windows 32, and Windows CE.
 However, these files have been contributed and might be out of date, thus use them with care.